Automattic/vip-cli/docs/RELEASING.md

 1. Wait for a pull request to appear.
 The pull request will update the version number and shall be assigned to you.
 1. When ready, merge the pull request.
 This will lead to a new version to be [published on npmjs.com](https://www.npmjs.com/package/@automattic/vip).
 1. Another pull request will be created to bump to a development version, also assigned to you.
 Merge it to finish the process.

+#### Versioning Guidelines

+- `patch`: for non-breaking changes/bugfixes and small updates.
+- `minor`: for some new features, bug fixes, and other non-breaking changes.
+- `major`: for breaking changes.

 #### Note on NPM token